unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

     -d "device_report={\"pressure\": \"63\"}"
 ```

-Your application code is likely programmed to provision a client and retrieve a CIK using the client Model, Vendor and Serial Number.
+Your application code is likely programmed to provision a client and retrieve a CIK using the client model, vendor, and serial number.
 The GMQ server takes care of managing provisioning and CIKs when you use the "X-Exosite-VMS" header instead of a CIK.

 ```
 curl -XPOST localhost:8090/onep:v1/stack/alias \